-When the contractor presents the work-plan and the price to the prospect, haggling ensues.
+When the contractor presents the work-plan and the price to the prospective buyer, haggling ensues.
 The result is usually frustrating for both parties with the contractor getting a lower price for the same work-effort and the prospect feeling gouged.

 The prospect wants the work at a price they can afford and the contractor wants a fair price given what it is going to take to get the work done.
 The problem is that they are in a tense situation, dealing from their own frame of reference, and trying to do too much to close the deal all in one step.
 Fortunately, there is a straightforward process to slow things down and, if followed to-a-tee, markedly increase the odds of a smooth progression to a signed contract.

 Start with the list of the tasks required to accomplish a prospective client’s specific objective.
-Then follow the these three steps precisely to maximize the chance of landing a project to perform the work at target rates:
+Then follow these three steps precisely to maximize the chance of landing a project to perform the work at target rates: